-Estate agents are regulated under the Estate Agents Act 1979 and its subsequent amendments.
-As at 1 October 2008, this Act requires all estate agents undertaking residential property sales work to be a member of a government-approved 'estate agent redress scheme'.
-The schemes can be used by consumers who have a complaint against an estate agent.
-In addition many estate agents now follow codes of practice produced by the aforementioned schemes or those of a professional organisation, such as the.
+Estate agents are regulated under the Estate Agents Act 1979 (and later amendments).
+This Act requires all estate agents doing residential property sales work to be a member of a government-approved 'estate agent redress scheme', such as the.
+Many of these schemes follow codes of practice.
+You can refer to these codes if you have a complaint against an estate agent.

-Probably the most important term in the contract relates to the amount of commission that you will pay if the estate agent sells your property.
-You should always consider negotiating this term.
-Market forces such as the number of houses on the market, competition in the area and the general state of the property market will be factors that will influence whether or not the estate agent will agree to lower his or her commission fee.
+An important term in the contract relates to how much commission the estate agent will get if they sell your property.
+Consider negotiating this term to a lower fee - market forces, like the number of houses on the market and the general state of the property market, will influence the commission fee.

 You should be cautious if the following terms are used in the contract:

-Estate agents are able to hold deposits on behalf of their clients and are subject to strict rules related to how they are handled.
+Estate agents can hold deposits on your behalf and are subject to strict rules about how they're handled.

-There are two circumstances when a deposit may be paid to an estate agent:
+There are 2 circumstances when a deposit might need to be paid to an estate agent:

 Estate agents holding a deposit must:

-This act applies in the same way to estate agents as it does to any other service provider.
-Estate agents are obliged to provide their services with reasonable care and skill, within a reasonable time and at a reasonable cost.
-The 'care and skill' that you can expect would be that which can be expected from any reasonably competent estate agent.
-While not all of the provisions in this Act are covered in Scotland, Scottish common law offers similar protection.
+Estate agents must provide their services with reasonable care and skill, within a reasonable time and at a reasonable cost.
+The 'care and skill' that you can expect would be the same that can be expected from a reasonably competent estate agent.
+Although not all of the terms in this Act are covered in Scotland, Scottish common law offers similar protection.

-Generally, a consumer is not bound by a standard term in a contract with a seller or supplier if that term is unreasonable.
-Standard terms are those devised by a business in advance and not individually negotiated with a consumer.
-A standard term is unfair if it creates a significant imbalance between the parties' rights under the contract, to the detriment of the consumer.
-All the terms of the contract must be in plain, intelligible language, otherwise they are open to challenge as being unfair.
+Suppliers often use standard terms that aren't negotiated with a consumer.
+A standard term is unfair if it creates a significant imbalance between the parties' rights under the contract, to the detriment of a consumer.
+All the terms of the contract must be in plain and clear language, otherwise they're open to being challenged as unfair.

-This act states that an estate agent must not make statements that are false or misleading about land or property offered for sale.
+These regulations state that an estate agent must not make statements that are false or misleading about land or property offered for sale.
 There is no obligation to disclose information (good or bad), but the information that is provided must be accurate and not misleading.
-The Act imposes a test of whether or not a reasonable person would be misled by the estate agent's description of the property.
-Although it is not possible to regulate the description of the decoration in a property, there are objective matters such as the number of bedrooms, for example, that must not be misleading.
-Breaches of the act can be a criminal offence.
-If a misstatement is due to the carelessness or negligence of the estate agent then it may be possible to sue them, although in practice most estate agents will disclaim any liability in the terms of their contract.
+Although it's not possible to regulate the description of the decoration in a property, there are objective matters such as the number of bedrooms, for example, that must not be misleading.
+Breaches can be a criminal offence.
+If a misstatement is due to the carelessness or negligence of the estate agent then it may be possible to sue them, but in practice most estate agents will disclaim any liability in the terms of their contract.